blanchardjeremy/django-template-heroku/README.md

 After starting a fresh project:

   1. Make a copy of `.env.example` called `.env` and edit it to contain your local settings including your database connection string
-  1. Delete this `README.md` file, rename `README.md.example` to `README.md`, replace with information for your current project
   1. Create your first app using SAMPLEAPP as a template
     1. Copy (don't rename) SAMPLE to a new directory for your new app.
 Example: `cp -R SAMPLEAPP blog`
     1. Add the new application to your `INSTALLED_APPS` in `settings.py`